TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/Notice/April/readme.md

 >> - If you would like to be in charge of GitLab, please let us know.

 > Collaborative Tool Related Issues
->> - We will open a GitHub repository and invite everyone using the GitHub account you provided us with by the end of this week.
+>> - I will open a GitHub repository and invite everyone using the GitHub account you provided us with by the end of this week.
 We plan to use the team space as a page to write development journals individually starting from after the exams

 > Online Education
 >> - Please refer to the notice titled "Online Education Guide"